fedora-infra/matrix-bots/README.md

-**This is written as if we are living in the future -- only the staging bots are running, and are in active development**

 Fedora Infrastructure runs a handful of bots on Matrix to help Fedora Project Contributors.
 This repository is kind of a meta-repo for users to file issues with the bots, and to contain the development environment for hacking on the plugins that we develop.

 Fedora Infrastructure runs a Maubot instance, that deploys the following bots: